paterit/version-checker/README.md

 #### --print
-Config is printed to stdout at the end.
+Prints config to stdout at the end.

 #### check